seemantk/nrapm/README.md

 ```
 ![sent event](documentation/event.png)

-###Sending metric
+### Sending metrics

-Sub-Command "metric" for sending metric to New Relic observability platform.
-Following parameters could be used with "metric" subcommand
+Sub-Command `metric` for sending metrics to New Relic observability platform, which accepts the following parameters:

 - "-m" or "--metric-type" this defines a type of the metric, with default is "gauge".
 Other metric types could be referenced from [here](https://docs.newrelic.com/docs/data-apis/understand-data/metric-data/metric-data-type/)
 - "-n" or "--name" metric name